Utah-Idaho Sugar Company: Seed research

 By the 1940s, progress was being made toward mechanically separating multigerm seed into segmented seed, allowing a reduction in labor-intensive agricultural thinning.
-Research was being made toward a true monogerm seed by Russian refugees Viacheslav F. Savitsky, Helen Kharetchko Savitsky, and Utah native Forrest Vern Owen.
-U-I and other sugar companies created the Beet Sugar Development Foundation, with a laboratory in West Jordan.
+Research was being made toward a true monogerm seed by Russian refugees Viacheslav F. Savitsky, Helen Kharetchko, and Utah native Forrest Vern Owen.
+U-I and other sugar companies created the Beet Sugar Development Foundation of Fort Collins, with a laboratory in West Jordan.
 Together with the USDA's Division of Sugar Plant Investigations, they financed a search for naturally occurring monogerm seeds.
 Two such plants were found, both in Oregon.
 These were named SLC Monogerm 101 and SLC Monogerm 107.
 The first commercial monogerm sugar beet resistant to the Curly Top blight was launched in 1955 by U-I, and by 1958 it was in large-scale production.

 Mechanization

 Partially in response to the labor shortages experienced during World War II, large efforts were made to mechanize the thinning, harvesting, and processing of sugar beets.
 Mechanical cross-blocking thinners were used starting in 1941, precision seed planting equipment was used starting in 1944, and more efficient mechanized harvesters were used starting in 1943, based on a "variable-cut topping mechanism" developed by J. B. Powers at the California Experiment Station of University of California, Davis, which was shared with manufacturers in a public domain manner.
 In 1946, 12% of the crop was harvested mechanically; by 1950, approximately 66% was mechanically harvested.
 This mechanization helped U-I stay productive compared to imported sugar.
 In 1960, U-I produced 325,000 tons of sugar.